pingooio/pingoo/docs/geoip.md

 # GeoIP

-Pingoo natively supports resolving GeoIP information using `.mmdb` files.
+Pingoo natively supports looking up GeoIP information using `.mmdb` files.
 A default `geoip.mmdb` database is provided in Pingoo's Docker image.

 When geoip is enabled, Pingoo will add the `Pingoo-Client-Country` and `Pingoo-Client-Asn` HTTP headers to upstream requests.
-Visit the [HTTP headers](/docs/http-headers) page to learn more about the HTTP headers added by Pingoo.
+Visit the [Services](/docs/services) page to learn more about the HTTP headers added by Pingoo.

 ## GeoIP Databases